iterami/Docs.htm/common/js/webgl.md

 Arg      | Required? | Notes
 ---------|-----------|-----------------------------------------
-base     | YES       | ID of the entity being attached to. entity   | YES       | ID of the entity that is being attached. offset-x | NO        | Number of pixels of x-axis offset. offset-y | NO        | Number of pixels of y-axis offset. offset-z | NO        | Number of pixels of z-axis offset.
+base     | true      | ID of the entity being attached to. entity   | true      | ID of the entity that is being attached. offset-x | false     | Number of pixels of x-axis offset. offset-y | false     | Number of pixels of y-axis offset. offset-z | false     | Number of pixels of z-axis offset.

 ---